$365/person

 Lori Drescher, CARC, RCP, RCPF, Member-MINT, Founder-RCU

-Amanda Toal, AAS, CARC
+Amanda Toal, AAS, CARC, RCP, RCPF

 This was a truly enlightening and informative course and the trainers are phenomenal facilitators.
 They created such a safe space for learning and acceptance.